ameyer30/Retail-Demand-Forecasting-Inventory-Optimization/README.md

 ### Forecasting Accuracy

-* P0008 had the highest average forecast error.
+* P0008 and P0009 had the highest average forecast error.
-* 3 of the top 5 forecast error SKUs were also top stockout SKUs.
+* 4 of the top 5 forecast error SKUs were also top stockout SKUs.
 * Forecast errors were highest in Q1 and Q3, indicating seasonal bias in planning.

 ---